 Internally, an investigation must be conducted which will close security gaps and reinstate your organization’s HIPAA compliance.

 Improper security of patient information is the top reason for HIPAA violations by the healthcare industry.
 The HHS (Department of Health and Human Services) states that the failure to implement proper access control puts organizations at risk.
 Digitally-accessible sensitive medical records like ePHI (electronically protected health information) need to be secured efficiently.
-At American HealthCare Academy, you can learn HIPAA online course training fast and earn the Nationally Accredited HIPAA training certification today.
+At American HealthCare Academy, you can take HIPAA training fast and earn the Nationally Accredited HIPAA certification today.